drivechain-project/docs/drivechain-bips.md

                ** Storage of Hash Commitments **

-                 Root of New Merkle Tree  ----> ( inserted into Index 1 of a Coinbase txn {{if the value of TxOut is zero?}} )
+       Hashrate Escrow Items  ----> to Coinbase (index 1?)
           /           \
          /             \
-                  /                   \
-                 /                     \
-       Hashrate Escrow Items            \
-          /           \            Blind Merged-Mining Data
-         /             \
     Sidechain_DB   Withdrawal_DB

+	Blind Merged-Mining Data  ----> to Coinbase (index 2?)

+{{ Perhaps these could be inserted into indexes 1 and 2; more info: https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2017-June/014669.html }}

-This commitment must always be present, but if miners wish to decline to participate in these new subsystems, they can calculate new, valid hash-values that do not depend on any information they do not already have.
+This first commitment must always be present, but if miners wish to decline to participate, they can easily calculate a valid hash-values (that does not depend on any information they would not already have).

-To maintain the modularity of the two proposals, each individual proposal can require two hash commitments, in which the second (non-specified) hash is free to be anything.

-In other words, the "Hashrate Escrow" proposal [left side] would require a hash commitment of hash(itself, X) where X can take on any value.
-And the "Blind Merged-Mining" proposal [right side] would require a hash commitment of hash(Y, itself), where Y could take on any value.
-Thus they are fully separable.

-{{ Or, we can store "Hashrate Escrow" and "BMM" hash commitments each in their own Coinbase TxOut.
-It doesn't matter very much. }}
+If the second commitment is not present, sidechain nodes will simply assume that no side:block was found in the last 10 minutes.

+(An earlier version of this document described a way of combining the two ideas into a single hash.
+I decided that it was confusing people, and have removed it.)

 Links